Magicka

 Magicka is an action-adventure game developed by Arrowhead Game Studios.
 It was released via Steam for Microsoft Windows on January 25, 2011.

-Magicka is based on Norse mythology.
 Up to four mages of a sacred order travel to fight against an evil sorcerer and his creations.
 The game world is based loosely on Norse mythology, drawing inspiration from other fantasy games like Warhammer and Diablo.
-In expansions, the game also explores the Vietnam War.
+In expansions, the game also focuses on the Vietnam War.

 Gameplay

 Magicka is an action-adventure game played in a 3D environment from an isometric perspective.
 It can be played in both single player or cooperative mode with up to four players.

 In contrast to the role-playing games that traditionally dominate the magic and high-fantasy genres, Magicka has no character class structure.
 Similarly, there is no "mana bar" or energy meter that limits the use of special abilities, and players are able to access a majority of the most powerful spells from the beginning of the game.
 Magic spells can be cast without limit, and power limitations are largely based on ability combos.
 The game is also exceptionally scant in its utilization of powerup items, as one of the developers' goals was to shift focus away from the acquisition of material goods, or "loot", as player motivation.